CodingAP/codingap.github.io/generate/src/posts/razorhack-ctf-2024-js-gauntlet-2.md

 After running the script, it will give you the entire path that you can paste into the URL.
 Then, the flag will appear: **flag{this_isnt_a_corn_maze_28131}**.

+If you would like to see the visual representation of the maze, here is a [zip file](<steve> return Steve.staticFile('/res/blog/razorhack-ctf-2024/maze.zip'); </steve>) with all of the layers with starts and ends labeled.

 @ <img src="<steve> return Steve.staticFile('/res/blog/razorhack-ctf-2024/we-are-doing-this-again-2.jpg'); </steve>" style="text-align: center;"/>

 <hr />